Geneviève Abitakijikokwe: Eleven Name Variants

 Case Study

-Full identification argument tracing all nine primary records, ten name variants, the spousal anchor chain, and the kinship evidence — presented to BCG Genealogical Standards.
+Full identification argument tracing all eleven primary records, eleven name variants, the spousal anchor chain, and the kinship evidence — presented to BCG Genealogical Standards.

 Read the Case Study →Research Methodology